Turkey faces fractious interim rule as PM gives up on forming new government

 Parliament could in theory also vote to allow the current cabinet to continue working until a new election, but the MHP has already said it would vote against such a move and other opposition parties have little incentive to do any different.

-(Additional reporting by Gulsen Solaker in Ankara; Writing by Nick Tattersall, Editing Angus MacSwan and Robin Pomeroy)
+(Additional reporting by Gulsen Solaker in Ankara; Writing by Nick Tattersall, Editing by Daren Butler and Angus MacSwan)